 Relaxation techniques are safe.
 Typically a therapist leads you through these exercises and eventually you may be able to do them on your own.

 Tai chi.
-Tai chi is a form of exercise that incorporates gentle movements and deep-breathing.
+Tai chi is a form of exercise that incorporates gentle movements and deep breathing.
 Tai chi can be led by an instructor, or you can learn tai chi on your own following books or videos.
 Practicing tai chi may help relieve stress.
-It may also be helpful if you're having difficulty sleeping at night.

 Tai chi is generally safe.
 The slow movements of tai chi don't require great physical strength, and the exercises can be easily adapted to your own abilities.
 Still, talk to your doctor before beginning tai chi.
 Don't do any tai chi moves that cause pain.